steview-d/bookmarks/README.md

 #### Icon Set
 Font Awesome 4 has been used throughout the project, across all sections, ranging from icons in the nav bar through to tooltips and everything in between.

+Near the end of the project the app was upgraded to Font Awesome 5 but there were numerous display issues with the icons.
+Some were missing, many were sized incorrectly, and given there were no issues with the previous version, the app reverted back to v4, specifically  version 4.7.0.

 ### Wireframes
 Wireframes were created using [Balsamiq](https://balsamiq.com/) during the initial design phase of this project.
 ##### Introductory Pages